The Grand Canyon could get blanketed with snow this Memorial Day

 Clear views of America's most beautiful ditch could be interrupted by something rarely seen this late in the year -- a blanket of snow.

-'It's common or snow to fall in Flagstaff in April and May, but to have accumulating snow after May 26th is quite unusual," said the National Weather Service's office in Flagstaff, Arizona.
+'It's common for snow to fall in Flagstaff in April and May, but to have accumulating snow after May 26th is quite unusual," said the National Weather Service's office in Flagstaff, Arizona.

 In fact, "it's only happened 8 times since we've been keeping records," the NWS Flagstaff office said.